Angry About Your Divorce After 50? Here’s What to Do

 - Carry on, because you have way too many awesome things going on to waste your precious emotional energy on anything toxic.

 What struggles do you experience when it comes to dealing with divorce anger?
 What steps have you taken to kick it to the curb?
+What do you think are the keys to getting through a divorce after 50?
 Please share the strategies that have worked for you!